iAut0mat0n/slidecoffee-Core-APP-mAI_v5-NEW/replit.md

 **Technical Implementations:**
 -   **Frontend:** Developed with React 19, TypeScript, and Vite.
 React Query manages server state and caching, while React Router handles client-side routing.
 -   **Backend:** An Express.js server running on Node.js handles API requests.
 TSX is used for TypeScript execution.
--   **AI Integration:** Primary AI provider is **Claude 3.5 Haiku** via Anthropic API, with database-driven provider switching supporting multiple AI models (Claude Haiku, Claude Sonnet, Manus/Gemini, GPT-4).
+-   **AI Integration:** Primary AI provider is **Claude Haiku 4.5** (Oct 2025 release) via Anthropic API, offering 4-5x faster performance than Sonnet at 1/3 the cost with 90% of the quality.
+Database-driven provider switching supports multiple AI models (Claude Haiku 4.5, Claude Sonnet, Manus/Gemini, GPT-4).
 Real streaming AI integration with structured plan generation ensures AI outputs are consistently formatted JSON, which includes `title`, `summary`, `slides[]`, and `themes[]`.
 Each slide detail includes `title`, `purpose`, and `keyPoints[]`.
 Admin panel allows switching between providers with encrypted API key storage.
 -   **Authentication & Authorization:** Supabase provides authentication.
 JWT tokens are used for securing API routes, and a custom middleware enforces authentication and extracts user workspace information.
 Row Level Security (RLS) is applied across all database tables to ensure data isolation and security.
 -   **Stripe Billing:** Integrated for subscription management (Pro & Enterprise plans) with secure webhook handling, idempotency, and a customer portal.
 Subscriptions are workspace-scoped.
 -   **Project Editor:** Features a full slide editor with debounced autosave functionality and real-time save status indicators.